loonwerks/case-ta6-experimental-platform-manifest/README.md

 ## To Do

-1. Construct a top-level build system (perhaps using Gradle or Ant) to automate the steps to build LmcpGen and OpenUxAS.

-2. Construct a script to build a whole-disk image for the MicroSD card rather than relying on the complexities in the current build-sd-card.sh script.
+1. Construct a script to build a whole-disk image for the MicroSD card rather than relying on the complexities in the current build-sd-card.sh script.
    This will allow use of a variety host-platform specific image writing tools rather than depending on Bash and DD.